URGENT: Help Stop SB 1356 – Protect Local Representation For Your Neighborhood Streets

 Call or email your state representatives today.
 Find your legislator here.

-Message: “I oppose HB 471 because it removes local representation, introduces partisanship into local Highway District elections, and politicizes transportation.
+Message: “I oppose SB1356 because it removes local representation, introduces partisanship into local Highway District elections, and politicizes transportation.
 Vote NO!”

 Spread the Word